Dabon Dambazau: Dabon during and after the Jihad

-Dabo adopted a different approach.
-On Officially appointing Dabon Dambazau to the office of Sarkin Bai, he placed him in charge of all the territories ranging between Ungogo, (three or four miles north of the city), and Kun-ci near the northwestern boundaries of Kano.
-He restored Dambatta and Kunya to Dambazau which were seized from him by Emir Sulemanu, this expressly set Dambazau and Dan Tunku against each Other.
-To formalize the new situation further, Ibrahim Dabo appointed his daughter, Fatsimatu Zara, to the title of Magajiya (a title reserved to the eldest daughter of a reigning Emir), as the first Fulani Magajiya in Kano; he then gave Fatsamatu to Dabon Dambazau as a bride, together with Kunci as her dowry, thus demonstrating to the public his reconciliation with Dabon Dambazau."
+The prolific writer M. G. Smith noted that Dabo adopted a different approach from his predecessor.
+In officially appointing Dabon Dambazau as Sarkin Bai, Ibrahim Dabo placed him in charge of all territories between Ungogo, three or four miles north of the city, and Kun-ci near Kano’s northwestern boundary.
+He also restored Dambatta and Kunya to Dambazau, lands previously seized by Emir Sulemanu, a move that set Dambazau and Dan Tunku in opposition to each other.
+To further consolidate the new arrangement, Ibrahim Dabo appointed his daughter, Fatsimatu Zara, as Magajiya- traditionally the title for the eldest daughter of a reigning Emir- making her the first Fulani Magajiya in Kano.
+He then gave her to Dabon Dambazau as a bride, along with Kunci as her dowry, publicly signaling complete reconciliation between them.

-Throughout his long and eventful life, Dabon Dambazau remained a Business man, neither search for religious knowledge nor War (Battles) and later fief administration had ever deterred Dabo from his Business pursuits, hence the reason why he remained the wealthiest Fulani clan leader in Kano until his death.
-Dabo was so resilient, intelligent and industrious that he was simultaneously abled to manage both his religious scholarship, Business pursuits and his Administration of almost one third area of the Kano Emirate.
+Throughout his life, Dabon Dambazau maintained an active involvement in commerce.
+His engagement in religious scholarship, participation in the Jihad, and subsequent fief administration did not diminish his commitment to business, and he remained the wealthiest Fulani clan leader in Kano until his death.

+Dabo was regarded as resilient and industrious, managing simultaneously his scholarly pursuits, commercial activities, and the administration of nearly one-third of the Kano Emirate.
+His ability to balance these responsibilities contributed to his prominence within the region.